 It's been quite a while since I've posted anything about writing, and very little about reading for that matter.
-I'd like to say the reason for the former is because I've been incredibly busy (which I have) but that's an empty excuse.
+I'd like to say the reason for the former is because I've been incredibly busy (which I have), but that's an empty excuse.
 The truth is I've been afraid.
 If you remember my Moving On post I wrote, then you know that my goal at that time was to take the bull by the horns and really focus on this area of my life.
 As I was looking up this post, I realized that I wrote it more than a year and a half ago.
 That was a real eye-opener.

 Like everything I seem to do, I did take the bull by the horns.
 I immersed myself in self-study, wrote every day, noted every topic, idea, word, phrase, sentence, and feeling I would use in my prose.
 And then I freaked out.
 Literally.
 I couldn't pick up a book or notebook without sending shock waves through my system.
 I was losing sleep and my heart started to race.
 Reading for enjoyment went out the window because now I was studying every author's style instead of enjoying the story.
 Pen and paper—some of my favorite things—became the enemy.
 I even bought a beautiful refillable leather journal that would become my bible and then felt enormous guilt over the cost.
 I cast it aside.

-Over the summer, I finally picked up my journal after months of neglect, but it's been sitting in my room ever since I returned unopened.
+Over the summer, I finally picked up my journal after months of neglect, But it's been sitting in my room ever since I returned, unopened.
 I get my writing fix through my safe, easy-to-write blog posts.
 I told myself at least it was something.
 I hadn't completely gone over the edge and buried writing forever.
 It was a start.

 So why am I confessing all of this now?
 I'm throwing this out to the universe to see where it lands.
 My sister-in-law took a leap of faith this past summer and up and quit her job and moved out of the city.
 She'd been in a rut she thought she could never get out of and it was eating her alive.
 She needed change, a big change, and she was brave enough to walk through that door and never look back.
 I envy that.
-I use to be like that.
-No, I am like that, I just lost my way for a time.
+I used to be like that.

 I'm reading again, albeit not nearly as much as I used to.
 I'm writing again, but in fits and starts.
 I am clearly not the same person who wrote that post a year and a half ago.
 Big changes have occurred in my life over the last year and a half—some of them negative and some of them positive.
-Ironically, as it usually happens, the positive aspects were born from the negative.
+Ironically, and as it usually happens, the positive aspects were born from the negative.
 I got healthy—physically and mentally.
 It's been a process and it's not over yet.
 But I can finally see over to the other side.